Parking, parade changes proposed for Blowing Rock

-BLOWING ROCK — The potential for paid parking in Blowing Rock was one of several items discussed in the latter half of the three-day Blowing Rock Town Council retreat from Jan.
+BLOWING ROCK — The potential for paid parking, among other solutions to Blowing Rock’s parking management issues, were discussed in the latter half of the three-day Blowing Rock Town Council retreat from Jan.
 6-8 at the Blowing Rock Art and History Museum.

+Paid parking in downtown Blowing Rock was one of several options presented during the retreat, as well as having a smart phone app to let people known when a space is available.

+At the Blowing Rock Town Council meeting Jan.
+14, town manager Shane Fox said “all options are on the table” in regards to parking.

 Regarding parking management, Miller said he’s waiting for a future town council meeting, likely February, to make a presentation on potential changes.
 Powell noted that she wanted to raise the fine for a parking violation in Blowing Rock from $10, which it is currently.